agda/cubical/INSTALL.md

 Installation of agda/cubical
 ============================

+The cubical library compiles with Agda 2.6.2.
-The cubical library should compile on the latest development version of Agda:
+The cubical library might also compile on the latest development version of Agda:

 https://github.com/agda/agda